Code of Conduct

-Any alleged violation, other than a traffic violation, that also may violate a United States, Illinois, or local law, should be immediately reported to the Director of Student Affairs and Diversity Equity and Inclusion or the Chief Academic Officer, who will inform the Chancellor.
+Any alleged violation, other than a traffic violation, that also may violate a United States, Illinois, or local law, should be immediately reported to the Director of Student Affairs and the Vice Chancellor of Academic Affairs, who will inform the Chancellor.
 Appropriate action will then be taken.

-The Chief Academic Officer may suspend a student for an interim period pending a preliminary inquiry and an investigation, such interim suspension, to become immediately effective without prior notice whenever there is evidence the continued presence of the student on Methodist College premises poses a substantial threat to himself or herself, to others, or to the stability and continuance of normal Methodist College/UPH sponsored activity.
+The Vice Chancellor of Academic Affairs may suspend a student for an interim period pending a preliminary inquiry and an investigation, such interim suspension, to become immediately effective without prior notice whenever there is evidence the continued presence of the student on Methodist College premises poses a substantial threat to himself or herself, to others, or to the stability and continuance of normal Methodist College/Carle Health sponsored activity.

-A student suspended on an interim basis shall be given an opportunity to appear personally before or communicate in writing to the Chief Academic Officer within five (5) business days from the effective date of the interim suspension to discuss the following issues only:
+A student suspended on an interim basis shall be given an opportunity to appear personally before or communicate in writing to the Vice Chancellor of Academic Affairs within five (5) business days from the effective date of the interim suspension to discuss the following issues only: